omnirom/android/README.md

 ## Submitting Patches ##
 ------------------
+To prevent missue of gerrit - yes unfortunately there are poeple out there that do such things - it is required to be registered as contributor to submit changes.
+So if you want to submit patches contact us by email to <maxwen42gmail.com> with your gerrit username and/or email so we can add you to this group.

 Our ROM is open source, and patches are always welcome!
 You can send patches by using these commands: